rotasenin.com

 These artifacts, which include tools, pottery, weaponry, and other everyday items, offer a tangible connection to the people who once lived and worked on the plantation.
 The display of these artifacts provides visitors with a unique opportunity to examine and appreciate the craftsmanship, ingenuity, and resourcefulness of the early settlers.

-What to do at Wormsloe Plantation
+What to Do at Wormsloe Plantation

-Walking and hiking trails
+Walking and Hiking Trails

 The Wormsloe Historic Site offers a variety of walking and hiking trails that cater to different skill levels and interests.
 The trails wind through the site’s lush maritime forests, marshlands, and along the picturesque colonial-era remains.